smok-serwis/cassandra/README.md

 To enable JMX [without SSL] set the environment variable _LOCAL_JMX_ to _no_, and the environment variable _JMX_REMOTE_PASSWORD_ to target remote password.

+This way you will have two users created - `monitorRole` with read-only permissions, and `controlRole` with read-write JMX permissions, both having the password that you set.

 # Optionals

 Following env's would be nice to have, but are not required: